Tobias-Thor/Reactify-Your-Resume-JavaScript-2-Projektuppgift-Tobias-Thor/README.md

 - **React Icons** (social media and UI icons)
 - **HTML, JavaScript**
 - **VS Code** (development environment)

+## System Requirements
+Before getting started, make sure you have the following installed:
+- [Node.js](https://nodejs.org/) (version 16 or later recommended)
+- npm (included with Node.js)
+- A modern web browser

+## Install necessary dependencies
+sh
+Kopiera
+Redigera
+npm install

+## This project uses the following packages:
+react
+react-dom
+react-router-dom
+redux
+react-redux
+@reduxjs/toolkit
+react-icons

+## Build for Production
+To create a production-ready build (IF YOU WANT TO), run: sh
+Kopiera
+Redigera
+npm run build
+This will generate a build folder with optimized code ready for deployment.

 ## Installation & Running
 1. Clone this repository: